tri613/lottery-runner/README.md

   Please use the value of item's `orderField` for this.

 - **rounds** | `3`
-  How many rounds should lottery run before stop.
+  The rounds that lottery would run before reaching the stop point.

 - **speed** | `100` milliseconds